 Insurance Rate Information for Military Drivers and Veterans

-Anyone who wants to register a vehicle for road use in North Dakota must carry at least the minimum auto insurance required by the state or post a hefty bond (see Alternatives to Insurance, below).
+Anyone who wants to register a vehicle for road use in North Dakota must carry at least the state’s minimum required auto insurance or post a hefty bond.

 Proof of Insurance in North Dakota

 North Dakota law requires you to provide proof of insurance when you renew a vehicle registration.
-You will also have to show such proof after an accident or if a law enforcement officer asks for it.
-You can also present electronic proof of insurance, such as a copy stored on a smartphone, instead of a card.
+You also have to show proof after an accident or if a law enforcement officer asks for it.
+You can present electronic proof of insurance, such as a copy stored on a smartphone, instead of a physical card.

 Minimum Liability Insurance Requirements in North Dakota

-Car Insurance Requirements in ND: How Much Coverage Do You Need?
+How Much Coverage Do You Need in North Dakota?

-Buying the right amount of car insurance depends on your vehicle make, mileage, and use.
+Buying the right amount of car insurance depends on your vehicle make, mileage and use.
 No matter what you drive, there's a good chance that the minimum insurance required by law won't fully protect you in an accident.
-Insurers and consumer groups recommend liability coverage of $100,000 per injury or death and $300,000 per accident, according to the Insurance Information Institute.
+Insurers and consumer groups recommend liability coverage of $100,000 per person and $300,000 per accident, according to the Insurance Information Institute.

 Here are some other common types of coverage you may want to consider: